 - Reduced carbon footprint

-After evaluating several solutions, Baltimore County selected the web-based NexTraq® Fleet Tracking solution along with its Fleet Dispatch™ application due to NexTraq’s ability to ramp up the organization quickly.
+After evaluating several solutions, Baltimore County selected the web-based NexTraq® fleet and asset tracking solution along with its Fleet Dispatch™ application due to NexTraq’s ability to ramp up the organization quickly.
 Rob Stradling, CIO of Baltimore County, said, “NexTraq was extremely quick to market and was able to perform the installation locally, minimizing the number of resources we had to allocate to the project.”

 Chip Hiebler, Senior Project Manager for Baltimore County, said, “We saw results quickly.
 As an organization, we have virtually eliminated unauthorized vehicle use while increasing our fleet’s efficiency and decreasing fuel costs.
 We have also been able to optimize our routes for better service with the ClearPath routing functionality and Fleet Dispatch application in each Agency where we’ve implemented.”